Raise Your Glass- Tips for Collecting and Storing Wine

 Keep It Cool

 As the popularity of wine increases, so does the popularity of wine cabinets and cellars.
 There are many options fitting most budgets when considering this type of storage.
+What does a wine cooler do for your red wine?
 Most fundamentally, a wine storage area requires a climate-controlled environment, and this space can be large and elaborate, small and plain, or anything in between.
 For starters, a homeowner can purchase a small wine refrigerator from almost any appliance or “big box” store.
 Locally, Ferguson carries wine refrigerators; Northern Lites in Gretna also carries a line of wine cabinets made by Tresanti.
 These are constructed of hardwood and feature a dual-zone refrigerator unit.
 One section holds bottles between 45 and 54 degrees, and another holds bottles between 54 and 65 degrees, allowing for storage of both white and red wine.
 Storage drawers, granite work surfaces, interior lighting and stemware racks complete the unit.

 Other Options for Storage

-If you have more than enough room for a refrigerator, but not enough for an entire cellar, you might consider a project like Dan and Laura O’Neil’s.
+If you have more than enough room for a refrigerator, but not enough for an entire cellar, read about the benefits of a wine cooler.
+You might also want to consider a project like Dan and Laura O’Neil’s.
 The O’Neils, who own Shamrock Construction Enterprises in Lynchburg, have constructed a functional wine cellar in a corner of their basement.
 Laura explains, “I always pictured this place under the stairs for a wine cellar.”
 Quite unlike some of the vault-like structures that some collectors build, this is a plan that can be accomplished as a do-it-yourself home project or a small job for a local craftsman.
 A brick-lined corner, about 5 by 7 feet in size, creates the perfect spot to house their wines.
 “We are not avid collectors, and don’t have expensive wines,” says Laura.
 “We just enjoy it and it is fun!”

 Laura’s husband Dan designed the alcove using chimney flu liners for racks and covering the floor with brick pavers.
 A wine refrigerator keeps the white wines at the perfect temperature, and a counter and cabinets provide a nice place for stemware and serving wine.
 The couple installed a creative backsplash using corks to finish the look.
 Theirs is a simple solution for wine storage utilizing a small, unused space.